ITHelpDec/CPP-High-Performance/Chapter 12 - Coroutines and Lazy Generators/README.md

 The memory footprint im summary:
 * __*Stackless*__ – Coroutine frame
 * __*Stackful*__ - Coroutine frame + call stack

 #
+### Context switching
+It's generally more expensive to switch between stackful coroutines than it is stackless.
+> _"...a stackful coroutine has a more expensive context switch operation since it has more information to save and restore during suspend and resume compared to a stackless coroutine.
+Resuming a stackless coroutine is comparable to a normal function call."_ – pg.
+401

+#
 ### ...work in progress